tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Filters.md

 });
 ```

-A filter added by type in DI container it is `type-activated` meaning
+A filter added by type in DI container it is a `type-activated` one, meaning

 - an instance of the filter class is created for each request
 - any constructor dependency is populated by the DI container.